-“April 14, 1945.
-Three times during the war, I was wounded.
-This one right here, in my arm!”
-My son’s German Great-Grandfather raised his sleeve to reveal a strong upper-arm, and pointed to where a bullet had pierced through, leaving a deep scar.
-“Just a few centimeters to the left and it would have pierced my heart.”
+My son’s great-grandfather lifted his sleeve, revealing a sturdy arm.
+He pointed to the spot where a bullet had left a deep scar.
+“Just a few centimeters to the left and it would have pierced my heart!”

-“I was 25 when we married, and she was pregnant.
+“I was 25 when we married, and she was already pregnant.
 Is such a thing so bad?”
-He shook his head sadly, remembering the love of his life, who had stayed by his side all those years, and who had finally passed away the year after our son Karsten was born.
-Our Grandfather now refused to leave the old house, although he lived alone, and it was harder to tend to the garden than in years past.
+Opa shook his head sadly, remembering great-grandmother.
+She had passed away in 2010.
+He now lived alone but refused to leave the old house.

-“There are two things you learn to do in this house,” my husband had told me during my first visit here in 2009, “Eat.
-And drink.”
+“There are two things you learn to do in this house,” my husband had told me during my first visit years ago.
+“Eat.
+And drink!”

 And so it was.

-Those who had known, and lived through hard times, now appreciated the peace.
-They ate and drank with such relish.
-They stored the photographs we had mailed them on a special shelf just for memories like these; they knew the value of time, the significance of a life.
+They had lived through hard times and now appreciated the peace.
+They ate and drank with relish.
+The growing collection of photographs we had snail-mailed them sat on the mantel.
+They knew the value of time, the significance of a life.

-Every day, he visited the village cemetery nearby, laid new flowers for his wife, raked the path and tended her grave.
+Every day, he visited the village cemetery.
+He laid new flowers for his wife and raked the fallen leaves around her grave.
 His name was already embossed on the tombstone, just under hers.
-Even death would not part this pair of lovers.
+No, death would not part this pair of lovers.

 “Of course, of course!”
-Opa smiled, before revealing: “It will be our Golden Anniversary on Saturday.”
+Opa smiled, reassuring me.
+“Because it will be our Golden Anniversary on Saturday.”

-“I bet he’s got ten more years of life in him,” he said, when he finally returned to bed, and I was nearly asleep.
+“I bet he’s got ten more years of life in him,” my husband said later.
 “I’ve never heard all those stories before.
 He always said he would save it for another time.”

-Life isn’t something you can fast forward and predict how it’s going to be.
-Life is simply lived minute by minute, hour by hour, day by day—the best we can.
+But life isn’t something you can fast forward and predict.
+It’s simply lived—minute by minute, hour by hour.
+Day by day, the best we can.